-- 1. The use of automated systems that raise/lock the lift-axle during reverse travel is strongly recommended. - 2.
-For manual operations, Ridewell recommends installing a visual/audible indicator to assist the driver.
+- 1. Ridewell Suspensions strongly recommends the use of automated systems that raise/lock the lift-axle during reverse travel. - 2.
+For manual operations, Ridewell recommends the installation of a visual/audible indicator to assist the driver.

 ACAUTION Failure to lift the suspension and-or engage the steering-lock during reverse travel can cause component damage and void the warranty.